 Choose topics to cover that not only assist customers in learning more about a subject related to your expertise, but also content that can compete in search.

-The article does feature an air dryer sold by Williams Sonoma but it doesn’t overtly sell to readers as it’s primarily focused on educating them on its proper use.
+The article does feature an air fryer sold by Williams Sonoma but it doesn’t overtly sell to readers as it’s primarily focused on educating them on its proper use.

 The article ranks number one for “how to use an air fryer” as the article is included on the search result page as a featured snippet, right below their YouTube video on the same subject.